Postwar SM Publishing

 Era: 1950s

 Postwar Japanese pulp and fetish-magazine ecosystem that moved bondage from isolated illustration / theater / private photo sessions into recurring print culture.
-Kitan Club, Uramado and related magazines made kinbaku images, terminology, essays and how-to fragments visible to a wider SM readership.
+Kitan Club, KK Tsushin, Fuzoku Soshi, Uramado, Fuzoku Kitan and related magazines made kinbaku images, terminology, essays, how-to fragments and reader/subscriber communication visible to a wider SM readership.